NightmareDiscord/discord.js-vibes/README.md

 queue | Shows you all songs in the queue.

-loop | Enables or disables song repeat.
+repeat | Enables or disables song repeat.

 volume {Number || current} | Shows you the current volume or changes the volume depending on what you type.